isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 # Women

 Like her husband, Olive Love advocates for justice in the United States.
-Both in Tennessee and Illinois, the Love family witnesses the lynchings, or murders, of black people.
+Both in Tennessee and Illinois, the Love family witnesses the lynchings of black people.
 Olive Love tries to stop these killings.
 In Chicago, “Mama attended an anti-lynching rally with her women’s Club members.
 A mob tried to break them up, but the ladies locked arms and stood their ground.
 Some white ladies joined them, and the mob backed down” (p.
 134).
-Olive knows that lynchings are unjust, as they are killings that have no authority under the law.
-She decides to join others in her community to speak out against the injustice.
-When Olive and others go to protest, some people try to silence them, but Olive and her fellow protestors persist.
+Mrs. Love knows that lynchings are unjust, so she decides to join others in her community to speak out against the injustice.
+When Mrs. Love and others go to protest, some people try to silence them, but Mrs. Love and her fellow protestors persist.
 They continue to protest and attract even more support.
 Ultimately, the protestors overcome the people who want to sabotage their resistance.
-Olive illustrates how individuals can participate in organized group efforts and bravely call for change.
+Mrs. Love illustrates how individuals can participate in organized group efforts and bravely call for change.
 Olive Love also shows public support for the voting rights of all Americans.
 Nellie Lee writes in her journal: “Mama is still working hard in the suffrage movement -